Skip to content

 Concrete behaviours of the platform, not feature checkboxes.
 Each capability is exposed in the product and traceable to an operational outcome.

-Calendar based (daily / weekly / monthly / custom) and meter based (running hours, cycles, throughput) on the same asset.
-Whichever triggers first opens the work order.
+Calendar-based (daily / weekly / monthly / custom) and meter-based (running hours, cycles, throughput) on the same asset.
+Whichever triggers first opens the WO.

 Forecasts which PMs are due in the next 30 / 60 / 90 days, by craft and by location, with parts and labour rolled up so planners can stage materials ahead of time.